 Propulsion: Wheeled or tracked depending on chassis.

-Reconnaissance vehicles are highly mobile vehicles designed to move around the battlefield rapidly, gathering information and probing enemy defenses while engaging any ill-protected contacts.
-When these vehicles encounter other better protected adversaries, their best course of action is to communicate the situation to their command and then retreat as quickly as possible.
+Reconnaissance vehicles are high mobility vehicles designed to move around the battlefield rapidly, gathering information and probing enemy defenses while engaging any ill-protected contacts.
 The chassis layout, level of protection and armament of these vehicles varies widely, as many different chassis designs can be modified to fit the recon role.
 A common reconnaissance vehicle layout is a small, lightly armored 4×4 with a relatively large autocannon or machine gun mounted in a turret.
 Almost all modern light tanks are built as reconnaissance vehicles.
-Unfortunately, it is very difficult to tell based on appearance when a vehicle (for example an IFV) has been modified from its original design to a reconnaissance layout; many IFVs and APCs are changed to reconnaissance vehicles by simply adding improved optics.
+Unfortunately, it is very difficult to tell based on appearance when a vehicle (for example an IFV) has been modified from its original design to a reconnaissance layout; many IFVs and APCs are changed to reconnaissance vehicles by adding improved optics and communications equipment.

 Size: Large SUV to small tank.